drduh/YubiKey-Guide/README.md

 This should return a path such as `/run/user/1000/gnupg/S.gpg-agent`

-Finally, enable agent forwarding for a given machine by adding the following to the local machine's ssh config file `~/.ssh/config` (your agent sockets may be different):
+Finally, enable agent forwarding for a given host by adding the following to the local host's `~/.ssh/config` (agent sockets may differ):

 ```
 Host